ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/limits-ediscovery20.md

 description: ""
 ---

-# Limits in Advanced eDiscovery (Preview)
+# Limits in Advanced eDiscovery

-This article describes the limits in Advanced eDiscovery (Preview).
+This article describes the limits in Advanced eDiscovery.

 ## Case limits

-The following table lists the limits for cases in Advanced eDiscovery (Preview).
+The following table lists the limits for cases in Advanced eDiscovery.

 |**Description of limit**|**Limit**|
   |:-----|:-----|